 Dr. Sara Kaminski

-Dr. Kaminski lives in Lake Elmo with her husband and 3 children, Emily, Alex and Jonathan.
+Dr. Kaminski lives in Lake Elmo with her husband and 4 children, Emily, Alex, JJ and Bennett.
 She and her associate doctors enjoy being part of Target Optical and are passionate about providing high quality eye care.

 - Dr. Sara Kaminski is from Wausau, Wisconsin and earned her bachelor's degree from the University of Wisconsin-Eau Claire.
 She completed her doctorate degree at Indiana University School of Optometry.